MatrixCreate/craft-starter-docs/docs/getting-started/dashboard-tour.md

 ### No "Posts" and "Pages"
 Everything is an "Entry" but organized by purpose:
-- Blog content goes in "Company"
+- Blog content goes in "Collections"
 - Main site pages go in "Content"
 - Technical pages go in "System"

 ### Two-Level Global Settings
 Instead of one "Settings" area:
-- **Site Configuration**: Technical site settings
+- **Site Config**: Technical site settings
 - **Global Content**: Reusable content elements

 ### Content Block System